GlueOps/aio-harbor-registry-cache/README.md

 Each Harbor deployment includes an Nginx proxy that serves multiple critical functions:

 - **TLS Termination**: Handles TLS 1.3 encryption and modern security headers
-- **Port Translation**: Redirects from standard HTTPS port 443 to Harbor's 8443
+- **Port Translation**: Proxies from standard HTTPS port 443 to Harbor's 8443
 - **Path Rewriting** (REPLICA only): Transforms client requests to match Harbor's proxy project structure
 - **HTTP to HTTPS Redirect**: Ensures all traffic is encrypted